6 Hygiene Tips for Bed Bound Seniors

 1. Place bath towels underneath your older adult to keep the bed dry.

-2. Use a moist hand towel or sponge to gently wash the eyes and face.
+2. Use a moist hand towel or sponge to wash the eyes and face gently.
 Avoid using soap on the face because it could be irritating.

 3. Roll down the sheet or blanket to expose their upper body.
-In general, try to expose only the part of the body that you’re actively cleaning.
+In general, try to expose only the body part you’re actively cleaning.
 Keep the rest of the body covered for warmth and modesty.

-4. Use another (clean) moist towel or sponge to clean the body.
-You may want to use a gentle cleansing soap for the body, but be aware that for certain people soap can cause skin irritation.
+4. Use another (clean, moist towel or sponge to clean the body.
+You may want to use a gentle cleansing soap for the body, but be aware that soap can cause skin irritation for certain people.

 5. Clean their upper body, arms, and legs.